 These days, most of us are asked to do more with less.
 This mandate can conflict with the demands of big legal projects, which often require daily documents and updates.

-A low-cost service provider will often ask law firms to accept evidence according to their own preferences and timelines.
-A great ALSP, however, is attentive to your needs and provides frequent updates as situations arise—while also proactively asking you how and when you'd like information to be sent.
+A high-quality service provider, however, can be more attentive to your needs and can provide frequent updates as situations arise — while also proactively asking you how and when you'd like information to be sent.

 5. A focus on relationships

 Relationships are what drive the legal business.
 This extends to the relationship that law firms have with their service providers.
-A closer collaboration benefits both parties, and the right ALSP will make an effort to discern the preferences, needs and objectives of their partners, ultimately saving them time and money.
+A closer collaboration benefits both parties, and the right corporate service provider will make an effort to discern the preferences, needs and objectives of their partners, ultimately saving them time and money.

 6. Robust security

-This means that it's essential to inquire about security protocols when evaluating various ALSPs.
+This means that it's essential to inquire about security protocols when evaluating various service providers.
 This is doubly important for firms representing clients that are frequent targets of malicious actors or who face strict regulatory and compliance standards with regard to data handling.

 When evaluating providers, it's imperative to know their security protocols.
 Ask for detailed information about how they safeguard entity management data, contracts, and UCC filing and search data.
-The right provider will be able to show significant commitments to data security and backup.
+The right provider will be able to show commitment to data security and backup.

 7. Electronic tools and products

 The right suite of tools and products can make life much easier for paralegals and other law firm personnel.
-This means that when reviewing ALSP candidates, it's important to inquire about the tools they offer.
+This means that when reviewing service provider candidates, it's important to inquire about the tools they offer.

-Common tools include annual reports, charting tools, entity management systems, and corporate and financial document creation and searches.
+Common tools include annual report management tools, charting tools, entity management systems, and corporate and financial document creation and searches.
 Additionally, service providers should offer training for these tools and products.
 Here are some of the key questions to ask when comparing product and tool offerings:

 - Do you enable e-filing of UCC documents?